electrickery/ROM-emulator/README.md

 ## Hardware

-The current hardware version 1.1 uses an Arduino Mega 2560 with a shield containing a 32 kByte RAM-chip which is (partially) readable by the target board processor.
+The current hardware version 1.3 is shield for the Arduino Mega 2560.
+The shield contains a 32 kByte RAM-chip which is (partially) readable by the target board processor via the pod for 24 or 28 pin sockets.
 The Arduino USB-connection is available as serial port to the development system.
 This allows to write Intel-hex data to the RAM.

-The problems with the 1.1 version are probably solved with the 1.3 version.
+The problems with the 1.1 version are solved with the 1.3 version.
-This version awaits production and testing.
+This version is in testing, but hasn't room for the relay.
+This might result in a new board later.

 The KiCAD-files contain the projects for the shield, adapter and socket- PCBs.
 The first two have fixes from testing the previous produced boards.